 The transferability of credits you earn at North-West College is at the complete discretion of the institution to which you may seek to transfer.
-Acceptance of the degree, diploma, or certificate you earn in any of the North West College's educational programs is also at the complete discretion of the institution to which you may seek to transfer.
-If the credits or degree, diploma, or certificate that you earn from any of the North-West College's educational programs at North-West College are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+Acceptance of the degree, diploma, or certificate you earn is also at the complete discretion of the institution to which you may seek to transfer.
+If the credits or degree, diploma, or certificate that you earn at North-West College are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at North-West College will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending North-West College to determine if your credits or degree, diploma, or certificate will transfer.